bzeiss/hearcal/README.md

 ```
 #### Phase 1: Calibration (A/B Comparison)

 The objective of this phase is to establish a baseline by matching the perceived volume of various frequencies to a constant 1000Hz anchor.
+31 ISO bands are used as a compromise between perceptual resolution, calibration time, and listener fatigue.

 1. **Reference Level**: Ensure your hardware is set to your marked calibration level (e.g., **85dB SPL**).
 2. **Start Audio**: Press **`[SPACE]`** to begin generating sound.